This post may contain affiliate links. Please read our disclosure policy.

 Sweet potato fries tossed in oil

-Ingredients for Crispy Baked Sweet Potato Fries
+Ingredients for Baked Sweet Potato Fries

 Other than the sweet potatoes, everything you need for this recipe is a pantry staple.